Payday lenders gave Trump millions. Then he helped them cash in on the working poor.

 By the time Trump was elected, the country’s payday lenders were used to being under regulatory siege.
 A sweeping set of financial reforms President Barack Obama signed into law in 2010 created the Consumer Financial Protection Bureau, which payday lenders saw as a potentially existential threat to their business.
 Phil Locke, who for five years served as president of the pro-payday Michigan Financial Service Centers Association, recalled “constant” emails from FiSCA warning about a new federal watchdog with the power to crack down on “unfair, deceptive, or abusive acts or practices.”
 Six months after its inception, the CFPB announced its intention to investigate the payday lending industry.
 “People were petrified of the CFPB,” Locke said at the time.

 The CFPB spent five years considering a new rule to govern what it dubbed “small-denomination loans.”
-Obama himself weighed in on the topic when, in a speech in 2015, he said, “As Americans, we don’t mind seeing folks make a profit….But if you’re making that profit by trapping hardworking Americans into a vicious cycle of debt, you got to find a new business model.”
+Obama himself weighed in on the topic when, in a speech in 2015, he said, “As Americans, we don’t mind seeing folks make a profit…But if you’re making that profit by trapping hardworking Americans into a vicious cycle of debt, you got to find a new business model.”

-Researchers working for the CFPB discovered that three in every four payday loans go to borrowers who take out more than ten loans a year.
+Researchers working for the CFPB discovered that three in every four payday loans go to borrowers who take out more than 10 loans a year.
 Three out of every five were made to borrowers who, by the time they had paid off a loan, had spent more in fees than the amount borrowed.
 A person who borrowed a typical sum of $400 needed to scrounge up $460 in two weeks to repay the loan.
-Yet more than half of payday’s customers, their researchers found, were refinancing their loans so many times in a row that they paid at least $400 on the original $400 loan.
-These were people living on the economic margins — and once again, they were disproportionately people of color.
+Yet more than half of payday customers, their researchers found, were refinancing their loans so many times in a row that they paid at least $400 on the original $400 loan.
+These were people living on the economic margins—and, once again, they were disproportionately people of color.

 The average payday borrower earns about $30,000 per year, according to a 2016 Pew study, and 58 percent were already having trouble meeting their monthly expenses without the additional burden of repaying a high-fee, short-term loan.
 The CFPB did not have the authority to cap the interest rates a company could charge, so instead it created the ability-to-repay policy.
 If implemented, CFPB researchers said, the policy would save consumers $7 billion a year.

 With that highly profitable cycle of debt under threat since the Obama administration, the donations to Trump began to flow.
-Allan Jones, the founder and CEO of payday lender Check Into Cash and other executives at his management company contributed more than $65,000 to the 2016 Trump campaign, according to the FEC, and his company gave $25,000 to the president’s inaugural committee.
+Allan Jones, the founder and CEO of payday lender Check Into Cash, and other executives at his management company contributed more than $65,000 to the 2016 Trump campaign, according to the FEC, and his company gave $25,000 to the president’s inaugural committee.
 Advance America, the country’s largest payday chain (1,500 stores), contributed at least $250,000 to Trump’s 2017 inauguration.
 Rod Aycox, an early champion of auto title loans, gave $1 million to the inaugural committee.
 In 2018 and 2019, the Community Financial Services Association of America, a payday trade group, held its annual meeting at the Trump National Doral hotel outside Miami, pouring roughly $1 million into the Trump Organization coffers, according to estimates by ProPublica.

 Payday lenders were also spending more than $1 million a year on the services of dozens of Washington lobbyists.
 Hodges seemed to outdo everyone when in 2017 he hired lobbyist Al Simpson, who had until that year served as Mick Mulvaney’s chief of staff in Congress.
-As a lawmaker, Mulvaney had dubbed the CFPB a “joke… in a sick, sad kind of way.”
+As a lawmaker, Mulvaney had dubbed the CFPB a “joke…in a sick, sad kind of way.”
 He had since gone to the White House as Trump’s director of the Office of Management and Budget—and soon took on a second role as the CFPB’s interim director.
 Simpson met repeatedly with Mulvaney, according to the Washington Post, while Mulvaney was doing that double duty.
 (Next, Mulvaney would become Trump’s third chief of staff.)
 As of October, Advance Financial’s parent company spent $450,000 on Simpson’s services, according to the Center for Responsive Politics.
 (Simpson and Mulvaney did not respond to requests for comment.)

 One of Mulvaney’s first public acts as the CFPB’s acting chief was to suspend the new ability-to-repay standard that the bureau had crafted after a five-year process, announcing the bureau’s intention to reconsider it.
 One month later, Mulvaney requested a budget of zero dollars.
 “I’ve been assured,” he wrote in the request, that there was enough money already in hand “sufficient for the bureau to carry out its statutory mandates.”
 The CFPB froze new investigations and announced it had dropped a lawsuit against four companies it had charged with running illegal payday lending operations using interest rates of up to 950 percent on an annual basis.
 Scores of other cases would also likely fade under this new regime, according to a New York Times investigation.
 An analysis by the Consumer Federation of America showed that under the previous (and first) CFPB director, Richard Cordray, consumers received $43 million a week in relief from the CFPB, but that the amount had fallen to under $500,000 a week under Mulvaney.